≪ Go to our review of Sleeping Pads - Men's

 The SLX has a quilted surface with many small pits and valleys that create pressure points or cause your body to roll into them.
 Most of our testers preferred smooth surfaced pads such as the Therm-a-Rest NeoAir Camper, Therm-a-Rest NeoAir Venture, or Exped SynMat 7.
 Deflating the SLX a tad reduces the pressure points but causes the pad to feel quite bouncy when rolling over or moving your feet.
 Overall, the benefits of the pad's thick surface and stable edges won out earning this pad an 8/10 for comfort.

 At a manageable 16 ounces, this pad is light enough for most adventures.
 Thru-hiking ounce counters will likely opt for lighter options like the Therm-a-Rest XLite or a foam pad like the Therm-a-Rest Z Lite Sol, but most testers found this pad anything but heavy.
 The Q-Core SLX in a regular size sheds 4.5 ounces from the previous Q-Core SL.
 When packed, it consumes just more than a liter of your packs volume.
-If this pad's weight to features seems right up your alley, you should be sure to take a look at the Therm-a-Rest XLite Max SV that weighs the same but scored slightly higher.
+If this pad's weight to features seems right up your alley, you should be sure to take a look at the Therm-a-Rest XLite Max SV, which weighs the same but scored slightly higher.

 Big Agnes designed this pad to be used for a full three seasons in temperatures down to 15º F. For comparison, it is about as warm as the Exped Synmat Hyperlite or Nemo Astro Insulated.
 We didn't have the opportunity to use it in snow, but found it sufficiently warm while backpacking in Colorado in temperatures below freezing.
 If you love this pad's features and are concerned that it may not be warm enough for your next snow camping adventure, simply supplement it with a foam pad like the Therm-a-Rest Ridge Rest SOLite and sleep warmly.